I just got my tax bill! Is it too late to file a protest?

 This protest is due by January 31st.
 To qualify, taxes must be paid taxes on-time.
 Note: There is a 10% penalty for filing a successful 25.25d protest.

 Failure to Receive Notice (41.411)

-- Mail was returned to the Appraisal District.
+2. The notice returns to the Appraisal District.